Author has written 29 stories for Daredevil, Smallville, Supernatural, Harry Potter, Remington Steele, and Covert Affairs.

 My series from the Covert Affairs fandom, Rookie Auggie, has grown from "Close and Continuing."
 It is no longer a trilogy.
 Because I've written them all out of order, here's the current cheat-sheet:

-One (circa late 2002): "From the Frying Pan" -- currently uncompleted, but mostly plotted
+One (circa late 2002): "Fact Not Fiction" -- currently uncompleted, but mostly plotted

 Two (circa late 2005): "Shaken Not Stirred" -- complete